Skip to content

 Tax Complexity Leads to Confusion for Taxpayers

-Today’s Wall street Journal contains an article titled “Piercing Some Common Tax Myths” that may be helpful to confused taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. payers trying to decipher the labyrinthine tax code between now and April 15:
+Today’s Wall street Journal contains an article titled “Piercing Some Common Tax Myths” that may be helpful to confused taxpayers trying to decipher the labyrinthine taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. code between now and April 15:

 Just when you think you’ve finally figured out your taxes, count on Congress to tweak the rules.